High School Co-op

 This clear and imaginative introductory course makes poetry approachable.
 In the world where everything and everyone is rushing and attention spans are forever waning, you will find your student attending to details and finding time to be still, and observe the beauty and wonder of the world around us.

-We will learn to analyze great poetry throughout history and write our own pieces through fun exercises and activities.
-Each student will create his own collection of poetry and will learn tools of poetry analysis.
+We will learn to analyze great poetry throughout history and write our own original pieces through fun exercises and activities.
+We will continue using annotating skills learned in the first semester and will continue adding to the timeline.

 Required Materials